ceno/Quake3Quest-servers/cdk/README.md

 ### Dependencies

-This project only requires `node v16.14.2` to be installed and uses `nvm` to manage version (see Makefile).
+This project only requires `node v16.14.2` to be installed.
+Recommend using `nvm` to manage version.
 All the cdk and typescript stuff is installed in runtime, as every cdk call is wrapped with `npx`

 ### Config